RF Guru

 The TerraBooster2 is a cutting-edge HF active shielded H-field loop-on-ground system in four sizes: Mini (16 m), Medi (32 m), Maxi (56 m) and Xtreme (84 m, unshielded wire).
 It’s engineered for exceptionally low-noise reception across HF.

 All shielded models use RG178B/U coax for the loop element.
 The Xtreme uses antenna wire (unshielded).
-The braid of the RG178B/U coax is referenced to ground through an integrated RF filter (shielded versions), dramatically lowering received noise versus passive LoG antennas.
+The loop braid in shielded models is tied to ground through an integrated RF filter to reduce E-field pickup and lower ambient noise.

 Key Features